DyamiEnvii/Dyami-s-Repo/Homework/SubmissionFile.md

 	the open ports for this are 80.443.8080
 #### Step 4: Recon-ng

-- Install the Recon module `xssed`. marketplace install xssed
+- Install the Recon module `xssed`: marketplace install xssed
-- Set the source to `demo.testfire.net`.
+- Set the source to `demo.testfire.net`:
 	options set source demo.testfire.net
-- Run the module.
+- Run the module:
 	run

 Is Altoro Mutual vulnerable to XSS: